Monday: 8:30 a.m. to 4:30 p.m.

 For further information, please see an SMC counselor.

-Assembly Bill 705 requires Santa Monica College and other California community colleges to help students enroll in and complete transfer-level coursework in English and math within one year.
-You will be placed in English and math based on either your prior work or a guided self-placement, depending on when and where you completed your prior work, as shown below.
+Assembly Bill 705 requires Santa Monica College and other California community colleges to help students enroll in and complete transfer-level coursework in English (or ESL) and math within one year.
+You will be placed in English (or ESL) and math based on either your prior work or a guided self-placement, depending on when and where you completed your prior work, as shown below.

 If you have completed the 12th grade or graduated high school in the U.S. in the last 10 years: